kainino0x/cis565final/README.md

 ##Performance Analysis

-Performance measurements were taken one one of the following setups.
+Performance measurements were taken on one of the following setups.
 (Performance comparisons are on one machine.)

 * Arch Linux, Intel i5-4670 + NVIDIA GTX 750 (CPU/GPU comparisons)
 * Windows 8.1, Intel i7-4700HQ (CPU-only measurements)